bigbridge-nl/product-import/README.md

 * dry run (no writes to the database)
 * trims leading and trailing whitespace (spaces, tabs, newlines) from all fields
 * input is validated on data type, requiredness,  and length restrictions
-* result callback, a function that is called with the results of the import (id, error)
+* result callback, a function that is called with the results of each imported product (id, error)

 ## Example